sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-For this problem, the benchmark model will be a _x_ percent chance prediction, where _x_ is the propotion of "duplicate" among all question pairs in the training set.
-This is very naive and therefore serves as the benchmark model.
-Whatever I'm trying to achieve should be higher than this value, otherwise it means my model is not good enough.
+For this problem, the benchmark model will for both the number of cases and d

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_